s1spa/LC_EventsMod/README.md

 - [ ] **Fake Loot** — Deceptive items that explode or vanish when you try to pick them up.
 - [ ] **Ghost Hunt** — Fake footsteps, laughter, or visual glitches to trigger paranoia.
-- [x] **Infinite Stamina** — Just Inginite Stamina LoL
+- [x] **Infinite Stamina** — Just Inginite Stamina LoL Passive mechanics:
+- [x] Firefly — picking up the Apparatus causes the player to glow with a warm point light, visible to all players until round end

 ## 🖥️ Settings Menu
 A dedicated button in the Main Menu allows you to configure the mod: